stiff/jquery-daterange-picker/README.md

   <a href="#" class="date-picker-handle" data-start_date_input="#date_from" data-end_date_input="#date_to">show datepicker</a>
 ```

 Of course inputs can be hidden, text is used here for debugging purposes.
+Values in inputs are taken as initial range selection.
+If it is empty today is used.
+After user selects a range this inputs will be updated with selected date range.

 Now instantiate the `DaterangePicker`:

 ```javascript
   $(function() {